Aviation Cadet Training Program (USAAF): USAAF schools

 Graduates were usually graded as flight officers (warrant officers).
 Cadets who graduated at the top of their class were graded as second lieutenants.
 Aviation cadets who washed out of pilot training were sent to navigator or bombardier school.
 Aviation cadets who washed out of navigator or bombardier training were usually sent to Flexible Gunnery School to become aerial gunners.

 Liaison Pilot School lasted 60 flight hours.
 It was an option for cadets who had passed primary training, but had washed out of basic or advanced training.
 They were trained to fly single-engined light aircraft similar to the light trainers they flew in Primary and were given training in takeoffs over obstacles, short-field landings, and low-altitude navigation.
 Their duties included transportation of troops and supplies, medical evacuation, aerial photography, and low-level reconnaissance.
 Graduates received liaison pilot wings.
 They were originally graded as flight staff sergeants until 1942, when they were graded as flight officers.

 Bombardier School lasted 18 weeks.
 It consisted of 425 hours of ground instruction in the proficiencies of a bombardier (plus familiarity with the tasks of the pilot, radioman, or navigator in case of an emergency).
 After 3 weeks this included 120 hours of air training in which the cadet began with practice runs and ended by performing bombing runs with live ordnance.
 Graduates received a bombardier's wings.

 Navigator School lasted 18 weeks.
 It consisted of 500 hours of ground instruction in the duties of a navigator (charting, directional bearings, computed headings, airspeed, radio codes, celestial navigation, etc.).
 This was combined with familiarity with the tasks of a pilot or radioman in case of emergency.
 After four weeks the cadet acted as a navigator in day and night flights in Advanced Navigator trainers like the AT-7 Navigator or AT-11A Kansan.
 Graduates received a navigator's wings.

 Radio Operator School lasted 18 weeks and was run by the U.S. Army Signals Corps.
-Graduates received the rank of Sergeant, with the top percentage receiving the rank of Staff Sergeant.
+Graduates received the rank of sergeant, with the top percentage receiving the rank of staff sergeant.
 They wore the Army Air Corps insignia.
 There was no official Radio Operator's wings – there were many tailor-made ones cast or made from regular wings by jewelers or embroidered on cloth.

 Flexible Gunnery School was a six-week program that taught the cadet how to man a flexible-mount machinegun or a powered turret.
 All aircrew had to attend gunnery school in case of emergencies and had to qualify before they could join an aircrew.
+Flight engineers manned the top powered turret as one of their jobs.
 Bombardiers and navigators attended either before or after they attended their training school.
+Aircrew assigned as gunners who graduated received Aerial Gunner wings.